What are Bunions?

 At Sunshein Podiatry, we understand the discomfort and difficulty walking that bunions can cause.
 That’s why we offer a range of treatment options to help alleviate your symptoms and improve your quality of life.

 - Changes to your footwear to allow for more room for your bunion and take pressure off of it to reduce pain.

 - Custom orthotics will help with reducing the pressure on the bunion, give your feet the support they need, and reduce irritation.

-- Splinting or padding and taping your foot into a natural position to alleviate pain and reduce stress on the bunion.
+- Splinting or padding and taping your foot into a natural position to relieve pain and reduce stress on the bunion.

-- Applying ice to a bunion after time spent on your feet can relieve inflammation, soreness, and decrease pain.
+- Applying ice to a bunion after time spent on your feet to reduce inflammation, soreness, and pain.

-When conservative methods are insufficient, we may recommend surgery.
-This can entail removing swollen tissue, realigning your bones, or permanently joining your bones in the affected joint.
+If these methods aren’t enough to address your symptoms, we may recommend surgery.
+This can involve removing swollen tissue, realigning your bones, or permanently joining your bones in the affected joint.

 The great news is that Dr. Sunshein is an expert in the Lapiplasty Procedure, which can cut down your recovery time significantly!
 Learn more about this procedure here on our website.